19hours/sg-statutes/Acts/Stamp Duties Act.md

 $30

-2. Any other immovable property
+2. Any other immovable property —

-(a) on the first $10,000 of the difference between the certified value under section 37(3) and the value on which, in the opinion of the applicant for adjudication, the duty was chargeable
+(a) where there is no difference between the certified value under section 37(3) and the value on which, in the opinion of the applicant for the adjudication, the duty was chargeable

+$105 for each certificate of valuation

+(b) where there is such a difference —

+(i) on the first $10,000 of such difference

 1%

-(b) on the next $90,000 of such difference
+(ii) on the next $90,000 of such difference

-0.5%
+0.50%

-(c) on the excess where the difference is in excess of $100,000
+(iii) on the excess where the difference is in excess of $100,000

-0.25% or $105 for each certificate of adjudication, whichever is the higher.
+0.25%, or $105 for each certificate of valuation, whichever is the higher.

+[S 448/2005 wef 08/07/2005]

 [33/99; 32/2000]